-We knew the short cut up the staircase to the road, and from there we gradually descended along the valley, no longer worthy of the name of gorge.
+We took the short cut that we had found yesterday up the staircase to the road, and from there we gradually descended along the valley, which was no longer worthy of the name of gorge.

-We passed the camping ground that we had pursued in vain the day before.
-It did have a restaurant, so we could have stayed there without too much trouble.
+After a while we passed the camping ground that we had pursued in vain the day before, and It did have a restaurant, so we could have stayed there without too much trouble.

 As the valley widened, there were orchards of cherries, plums and peaches, as well as vines.

 Before we got to the hamlet of la Cresse there was a sweet little riverside chapel (Saint-Baudile) being restored.